sunnydaisy/sunnydaisy/README.md

 ### Hi there 👋

-## 🔭 Data Scientist & AI Project PM
+## 🔭 Data Scientist & AI Project P.O
 - Currently working on Pharmaceutical co.
-- AI, Bigdata Part
+- Especially working on NLP and LLM these days
 - Managing whole AI projects in the company & subsidiary and Developing algorithms :)

 ## ✍ Education